poetry out loud

 Presented by the Flynn in partnership with the Vermont Arts Council

 The Flynn is excited to partner with the Vermont Arts Council to present Poetry Out Loud.
-Created by the National Endowment for the Arts and the Poetry Foundation, the program provides pathways for students to explore, memorize, and recite great works of poetry.
+Created by the National Endowment for the Arts, the program provides pathways for students to explore, memorize, and recite great works of poetry.
 Contestants choose and learn about poems from an extensive online anthology of classical and contemporary poetry while mastering public speaking skills as well as building self confidence.
 The national Poetry Out Loud recitation competition engages thousands of Vermont high school students every year.

 Participation in Poetry Out Loud begins at the classroom level around the country.
 Teachers engage students through instruction in poetry and performance and organize contests involving one or more classes.
 Winners advance to the state finals, and the state champion advances to the national finals in Washington, D.C.

 The Flynn's education department will be administering the statewide Poetry Out Loud program, working with schools and students through the school year.
-The Vermont state finals will be held at the Flynn in Flynn Space on March 14, 2025 at 5 pm.
-Questions about Poetry Out Loud? contact mbureau@flynnvt.org.
+Registration for the 2026/27 Season will open in September 2026.
+Questions about Poetry Out Loud?
+Contact mbureau@flynnvt.org.

 Previous Poetry Out Loud winners